stanislas-brossette/PlantCareTracker/README.md

 3. On your phone (connected to the same Wi‑Fi), open a browser and visit `http://<that-ip>:2000` (for example `http://192.168.1.42:2000`).
 The page and API calls both use that origin, so the app works end‑to‑end.
 4. If it doesn’t load, check that local firewalls allow inbound connections on port **2000**.

-### Changing the API host/port inside the app
-- A floating **Connection** button (bottom-right of each page) opens a small panel where you can enter the backend IP/hostname and port (e.g., `192.168.1.31` and `2000`).
-- Saving the values stores them locally and updates all API calls immediately.
-Use **Use default** to clear the override and fall back to the current origin or `http://<your-device>:2000`.
+### Android physical device (Capacitor)
+- Make sure your phone is on the same Wi‑Fi network as your laptop/Raspberry Pi.
+- Start the backend with `./setup.sh` (it serves the page, API, and images from `http://192.168.1.31:2000`).
+- Run the Android app from Android Studio; the bundled WebView loads `http://192.168.1.31:2000` directly.
+- `localhost` on a physical phone points to the phone itself, so the LAN IP must be used for both the shell and API calls.

 ## Plant Identification
 To use the optional Identify Plant feature, set your OpenAI API key before starting the server: